What are Markup Tools?

 1. BugHerd: Best for Website Feedback, Bug Reporting & Client Communication

-BugHerd transforms busy feedback cycles into structured, visual tasks.
-Designed for agencies and dev teams, it’s the only tool focused entirely on the website process, making getting client feedback on websites ridiculously easy.
+BugHerd transforms busy feedback review cycles into structured, visual tasks.
+Designed for agencies, web designers and developers, it’s the only tool focused entirely on the website process, making getting client input on websites ridiculously easy.

 Point-and-click website feedback

-Users (web developers, web designers, clients, testers, etc) can use the arrow icon to click directly on any element of a live or staging website and drop a pin/comment (like sticky notes on a page).
+Web developers, web designers, clients, testers, etc, can use the arrow icon to click directly on any element of a live or staging website, and drop a pin/comment (like sticky notes on a page).
+You can also attach/upload files to provide more information.
 More on website markups

 Video feedback

-Create walkthroughs to give feedback and report bugs on websites with BugHerd’s video feedback.
+BugHerd lets you expand how you provide input on web pages and report bugs, by enabling you to create a recorded video along with audio.
 It’s the easy way to leave feedback on multi-step interactions, animations, and anything else that’s difficult-to-describe with written words alone.
 Capturing feedback via video with BugHerd

 Automatic metadata capture

-When feedback is submitted, BugHerd automatically captures relevant technical details: browser type/version, operating system, screen resolution, element selector, URL, etc. This gives developers the context they need without having to ask follow-up questions.
+When an issue is reported, BugHerd automatically captures relevant technical details: browser type/version, operating system, screen resolution, element selector, URL, etc. This gives developers the context they need without having to ask follow-up questions.
 How BugHerd captures metadata

 Built-in Kanban-style task board

-Feedback is automatically converted into tasks on a board view where you can easily assign, prioritize, and action each task.
-Users receive notifications via messages.
-This makes QA cycles more visible and manageable for teams.
+Each note is automatically converted into tasks on a board view where you can easily assign, prioritize, and action each task, and receive notifications via messages.
+This makes QA cycles more visible and manageable.
 Easy task tracking with BugHerd

-BugHerd integrates with tools your team already uses (e.g., Jira, Trello, Asana, Slack, GitHub).
-This ensures feedback flows into existing workflows rather than requiring duplication.
+BugHerd integrates with platforms that you already use (e.g., Jira, Trello, Asana, Slack, GitHub).
+This ensures input flows into existing workflows rather than requiring duplication.
 See all BugHerd integrations

 Guest/client friendly feedback